amiorin/blaz/README.md

 BLAZ_SKIP | When you want to compose two blaz scripts but you don't want to start two different containers BLAZ_CHDIR_REL | When the script has to access to files that are not under his directory but somewhere else.
 It allows mount a volume that is different from the directory of the current script using a relative path like ``../..``
-BLAZ_DONT_PULL | It's used in development mode DOCKER_OPTIONS | To override ``--rm --privileged --net=host``
-DOCKER_EXE | To specify a the docker executable when you have multiple versions DOCKER_SOCK | To override the ``var/run/docker.sock``
+BLAZ_DONT_PULL | It's used in development mode BLAZ_VARS | It contains a list of custom environment variables to be forwarded DOCKER_OPTIONS | To override ``--rm --privileged --net=host`` DOCKER_EXE | To specify a the docker executable when you have multiple versions DOCKER_SOCK | To override the ``var/run/docker.sock``